 She led me back down the hall to Mr. Smith’s room and told him about Ms. Davis’s bare walls.
 She asked him if she could take one of the two pictures of beautiful flowers to Ms. Davis’s room after explaining the situation to him.
 Mr. Smith readily agreed, who could say no to this woman??

 A month or two later I was making my rounds and who should I see in Ms. Davis’s old room, but Ms. Jones.
 She had been admitted again but not for chemotherapy this time.
 She had developed complications from her cancer, in spite of treatments and was on oxygen and in and out of consciousness.
-As I turned away I noticed on the wall was the picture of the beautiful flower we had obtained for Ms. Davis months before.
+As I turned away, I noticed the picture of the beautiful flower on the wall, which we had obtained for Ms. Davis months before.

 Ms. Jones passed soon after in that very room, in view of the picture of the beautiful flower.